syrkis/miiii/paper/main.typ

 = Abstract

-Deep learning models are increasingly obiquitous, while their interpretability is inherently opaque.
+Deep learning models are increasingly obliquitous, while their interpretability is inherently opaque.
 This paper explores the mechanistic interpretability of deep learning models trained to solve problems related to prime numbers.